10 Top Things To Do in Dawson City Yukon

 Driving from Whitehorse to Dawson City

-The Klondike Highway, which leads you from Whitehorse to Dawson City, is open all year.
-It’s about 330 miles/533 kilometers, and the driving time is about 6 hours if the weather is good.
+The Klondike Highway, which leads from Whitehorse to Dawson City, is open all year.
+It’s about 330 miles/533 kilometers, and if the weather is good, driving time is about 6 hours.
 The road is scenic, and there is a lot of wildlife, such as bison, moose, caribou, and bears, so drive carefully.

 Driving from Alaska to Dawson City